Choose your coordinates⚓︎

 The groupId identifies your project uniquely across all projects and you control this section of the overall name-space.
-Similar to the [Java package naming convention] (http://docs.oracle.com/javase/tutorial/java/package/namingpkgs.html) it reuses the domain name system in a reversed manner.
-This means that if you are controlling a domain name you can use any groupId starting with the reverse domain name and subsections and create as many as you desire.
+Similar to the Java package naming convention it reuses the domain name system in a reversed manner.
+This means that if you are the owner or maintainer of a domain name, you can use any groupId starting with the reverse domain name and as many subsections as you desire.

 E.g., if you control example.com, you can use any groupId starting with com.example e.g. com.example.domain, com.example.testsupport and so on.
 Other examples are